 Staff who manage and post on City social media accounts

-Lead staff responsible for coordinating compliance with the ADA requirements for web and mobile app accessibility
+Lead staff responsible for coordinating compliance with the ADA requirements for web and mobile accessibility

 This list is not exhaustive of all available on-demand trainings.